Evobolics/Evo.Blazor.Splitters/README.md

 Make the bar the right height, and color, give the panes a background color, use a calc expression to handle height.

 ## Make Formating Appear Dynamically
-The next step is to create a div that appears after every
+The next step is to create a div that appears after every pane div.

 ## Use Cascading Values or Models to Propigate Settings

+## Rendering

+One of the goals of the project is to keep the dom overhead as light possible and not to impose elements onto to the developer if they are not needed.

 # References